TomasS666/css-to-the-rescue-1920/README.md

 ## Expirements that didn't work out (but were usefull in the learning proces)
 ### CSS Counters
 CSS counters.
-I tried to hack them and use them as counters.
+I tried to hack them and use them as actual counters.
+The next idea was to try to save them and use them elsewhere as a state if that was somehow possible.
 I managed to do that in the following way:

 First I'd declare a counter on the ::after pseudo selector